rust-lang/book/src/ch17-04-streams.md

 </Listing>

+First, we use the `throttle` method on the `intervals` stream so that it doesn’t overwhelm the `messages` stream. _Throttling_ is a way of limiting the rate at which a function will be called—or, in this case, how often the stream will be polled.
+Once every 100 milliseconds should do, because that’s roughly how often our messages arrive.

+To limit the number of items we will accept from a stream, we apply the `take` method to the `merged` stream, because we want to limit the final output, not just one stream or the other.

-Now when we run the program, it stops after pulling twenty items from the stream, and the intervals don’t overwhelm the messages.
-We also don’t get `Interval: 100` or `Interval: 200` or so on, but instead get `Interval: 1`, `Interval: 2`, and so on—even though we have a source stream which _can_ produce an event every millisecond.
-That’s because the `throttle` call produces a new stream, wrapping the original stream, so that the original stream only gets polled at the throttle rate, not its own “native” rate.
+Now when we run the program, it stops after pulling 20 items from the stream, and the intervals don’t overwhelm the messages.
+We also don’t get `Interval:
+100` or `Interval: 200` or so on, but instead get `Interval: 1`, `Interval: 2`, and so on—even though we have a source stream that _can_ produce an event every millisecond.
+That’s because the `throttle` call produces a new stream that wraps the original stream so that the original stream gets polled only at the throttle rate, not its own “native” rate.
 We don’t have a bunch of unhandled interval messages we’re choosing to ignore.
 Instead, we never produce those interval messages in the first place!
 This is the inherent “laziness” of Rust’s futures at work again, allowing us to choose our performance characteristics.

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-39